Special Function Officer

 Students will receive additional pre-enrollment programmatic requirements, if applicable, via email.
 If you have not received this email within 24 business hours, please check your spam or junk mail folders.

-Must be a citizen of the United States or a permanent legal resident for a period of 5 years prior to application.
+- Must be a citizen of the United States or a permanent legal resident for a period of 5 years prior to application.

-Must be 19 years of age or older at the time of registration.
+- Must be 19 years of age or older at the time of registration.

-Have evidence of a high school diploma, GED, or recognized equivalent.
+- Have evidence of a high school diploma, GED, or recognized equivalent.

-Academic Assessment: (NPOST) Basic reading, basic math, grammar, and writing.
+- Academic Assessment (NPOST): Basic reading, basic math, grammar, and writing.
 Call (435) 750-3188 to schedule an appointment.
 A $40 assessment fee will apply.
-A study guide may be obtained online here.
+A study guide may be obtained online here (opens in a new tab).

 Enrollment/Registration